Nota: a proposito della tesi che crescita Cina è un bluff

 demand until 2015, he said.
 Mr. Lardy said government efforts in China to consolidate

-steel capacity and limit expansion could take longer than expected
+steel capacity and limit expansion could take longer than expected, largely

 because of resistance from Chinese provincial governments that seek to